reflex-frp/reflex-platform/docs/project-development.md

 Nix, so go ahead and `exit` out of this shell.

-In Reflex-DOM projects, it's common to have three separate Haskell components.
-The frontend, the backend, and the common code shared between them.
+In Reflex-DOM projects, it's common to have three separate Haskell
+components: the frontend, the backend, and the common code shared between them.
 It's easiest to have a separate cabal package for each of these.
 We're going to teach Nix how to build them and how to give us an environment where they can be built by hand.